 We worked in partnership with Make to engineer one of the leanest floor sandwiches in the world – 600mm slimmer than typical commercial buildings.
 We achieved this by hyper-integrating the structure and services, which enabled the addition of another floor, increasing space by 40,000 sq ft, maximising the potential of the massing and densification that allows an additional 400 people to occupy the site.
 The structure and services are deliberately visible, celebrating the engineering story.

-As the lockdown impacted construction, we collaborated with the site team to witness commissioning and carry out observations remotely.
+As the COVID-19 lockdown impacted construction, we collaborated with the site team to witness commissioning and carry out observations remotely.
 The building was almost entirely prefabricated off site, with kits of parts brought to site and connected together – from precast concrete façades to structural elements such as pipework risers and soffits.
 This upheld quality, while dramatically reducing on site labour, saving construction time and contributing to the project’s industry-leading safety rate.